-In response, a growing set of inference-time approaches adjusts behavior at decode time.
-For better accuracy, truthfulness, and self-consistency, these techniques typically sample multiple reasoning paths and select the modal answer, therefore improving reasoning without changing the weights of the model~\citep{wang2023selfconsistency}.
-To achieve safety alignment, several techniques provide targeted control without retraining the base model.
-Along this line, \emph{InferAligner} extracts safety steering vectors from a safety-aligned teacher and injects them into the target model’s activations when a harmful intent is detected, substantially reducing attack success rates with minimal loss on downstream tasks \citep{chen2024inferaligner}.
-More recently, \emph{InferenceGuard} frames safe generation as a constrained MDP in latent space and augments a safety state to obtain almost-sure safety guarantees while preserving utility \citep{xu2025inferenceguard}.
-Positioned in this landscape, our method differs along two axes.
-First, like decode-time rerankers, our method is training-free and operates over a finite candidate set.
-But unlike coherence-only procedures it optimizes a constrained objective with a hard safety cap and an explicit default-dominance baseline, yielding a per-prompt guarantee.
-Second, unlike steering-vector, token-guidance, or latent-MDP controllers, our method requires no auxiliary teacher or critic and exposes a transparent optimization step — a single LP whose feasibility directly determines whether to answer or fall back.
+Inference-time approaches instead adjust behavior at decoding time.
+For accuracy and self-consistency, they often sample multiple reasoning paths and select the modal answer without changing model weights~\citep{wang2023selfconsistency}.
+For safety, \emph{InferAligner} extracts steering vectors from a safety-aligned teacher and injects them when harmful intent is detected, reducing attack success with minimal downstream loss~\citep{chen2024inferaligner}. \emph{InferenceGuard} frames safe generation as a constrained MDP in latent space, augmenting a safety state to obtain almost-sure safety guarantees while preserving utility~\citep{xu2025inferenceguard}.
+Our method is training-free and operates over a finite candidate set like decode-time rerankers, but unlike coherence-only procedures it optimizes a constrained objective with a hard safety cap and an explicit safe-default baseline.
+Unlike steering-vector, token-guidance, or latent-MDP controllers, it requires no auxiliary teacher/critic and exposes a single transparent feasibility check that determines whether to answer or fall back.
 Closest to our decision layer are post-hoc routing methods that decide between answering and abstaining/escalating: \emph{Trust-or-Escalate} calibrates a confidence threshold to decide when to defer~\citep{jung2024trustorescalate}, and conformal arbitrage routes between a helpful and a conservative policy with distribution-free guarantees~\citep{overman2025conformal}.
 These calibrate a decision at the \emph{population} level; we instead solve a \emph{per-prompt} feasibility problem over an explicit candidate set, retaining the continuous risk signal rather than collapsing it to a single threshold.